West Virginia Recording Laws: Consent Rules and Penalties

 Can I Record DHHR Workers?

 Yes.
-Department of Health and Human Resources (DHHR) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+West Virginia Department of Health and Human Resources (DHHR) workers are government employees.
+You can record your interactions with them as long as you are participating in the conversation.
+This includes home visits, office meetings, and phone calls.

 Can I Record My Ex-Spouse or Co-Parent?

-- Consider how recordings may be viewed by West Virginia courts
+- Consider how recordings may be viewed by West Virginia family courts.

 Can I Use a Dashcam in West Virginia?